 Cultural attractions

 Sacramento offers a rich array of cultural attractions that cater to diverse interests.
-Museums and art galleries in the city provide a glimpse into various aspects of history, art, and science.
+The city’s museums and art galleries provide a glimpse into various aspects of history, art, and science.

 Museums